megabyte-labs/ansibler/README.blueprint.md

 ansibler --clear-cache
 ```

-### Overwriting package.json and meta/main.yml
+### Overriding ansibler.json and meta/main.yml
-By default, Ansibler does not overwrite your files.
-If you want it to overwrite either `package.json` or `meta/main.yml`, add `--inline-replace` when you use Ansibler.
+By default, Ansibler writes to (and reads from) `ansibler.json`.
+If you want to override this, add `--json-file` when you use Ansibler.
 For example:
 ```
-ansibler --populate-platforms --inline-replace
+ansibler --generate-compatibility-chart --json-file .example.json ansibler --populate-platforms --json-file .example.json ansibler --role-dependencies --json-file .example.json
 ```

 ### Help